aidtopia/zebra/README.md

-A programming challenges to make a general solver for constraint puzzles.
+A programming challenge to make a general solver for constraint puzzles.

 Here's the puzzle that inspired it.